outcomesinsights/conceptql/doc/implementation_notes.md

         - Perhaps a definition that uses a definition that doesn't exist?
         - Is that recursive?
     - Is that something we want/need in ConceptQL?

+## Values
+- I had considered comparing a result set with a between operator, but this implies that the R stream needs a range somehow
+    - I don't think supporting a range is a good idea right now